Visitor Information Murtoa

 Do you need somewhere to stay during your time in Murtoa?
 Have a look at the accommodation options in the town.

-Start your journey at The Stick Shed, often referred to as “The Cathedral of the Wimmera”.
+Be amazed… The Stick Shed, often referred to as “The Cathedral of the Wimmera”.
 This large, Heritage Listed structure is open for sightseeing, with guided tours available all year long.
 It occasionally hosts various pop up art installations, expos, concerts and fine wine & dine events.
-Learn about the history of the railway...
+View the incredible Murtoa silo art, recently painted...

 Visitors to Murtoa can enjoy a range of accommodation options at various price points.
 From the self contained Murtoa Cabins and the Caravan Park on the picturesque Lake Marma to private Airbnb homes, there is a comfortable place to stay should you choose to explore the town and its surrounds or spend your holiday here....